luvnft/blink/README.md

 ## Getting Started

-To get started with the BARK - BLINKS Web UI, follow these steps:
+To get started with the BARK - BLINKS web app, follow these steps:

 ### Prerequisites